dwiwad/hockey_site/README.md

 ### Sept.
 22, 2025 - Turn the dashboards live
 - [ ] Change functions from static and historical to live
+- [ ] Add a meta-tag in the markdown for raw analysis that links to a notebook

 ### July 31, 2025 - Standup some content
 - [ ] Optimize backend for scalability